Kitchens can collect a lot of clutter. Save space (and a little sanity) with these genius kitchen storage ideas.

 The Keurig is one of our favorite single-serve coffee makers, but K-cups can quickly turn into an unsightly mess.
 The solution?
 This K-Cup carousel.
 It’s made of sturdy metal, holds a whopping 36 cups and has completely transformed my space.
 I love that it easily rotates, so you can put out a variety of pods to pick and choose from.
 It brings a little joy to my mornings to spin the pod holder and decide on my flavor mood.

-This handsome wood drawer looks like a fancy piece of furniture, but it’s really a tea bag organizer.
+This handsome wood drawer looks like a nice piece of furniture, but it’s really a tea bag organizer.
 Those subscribed to tea of the month clubs (or who simply enjoy stocking up on their favorites) can stow a generous amount of bags in the eight compartments.
 Organize by flavor, type or color to easily find your preferred blend.
 And if you’re not a tea drinker, the insert is removable to fit coffee bags, K-Cups or other kitchen accessories.

 This snack organizer works great for keeping counters tidy.
 Pop in pre-packaged items for a quick bite, or use it to organize kitchen utensils or cleaning supplies.
 I keep mine on my coffee cart and use it for filters, cones and other odds and ends.
 It’s also versatile—the interior dividers come out, so it’s easy to personalize to your needs!

 Produce keepers don’t just keep the fridge nicely organized.
 Most are specially designed to keep greens fresh for far longer than the crisper.
 This OXO produce keeper is our favorite of all the options we tested.
 Not only does it offer an easy guide for figuring out ventilation depending on what’s inside, but it also comes with a charcoal filter.
-This stops odors and other gasses from affecting the produce inside.
+This stops odors and other gases from affecting the produce inside.
 Talk about a Green Saver!

 “Always measure your drawers, shelves, and cabinet dimensions before buying kitchen organizers and look for high-quality, durable products that will stand up to the demands of daily use,” says Mindy.
 “I also recommend that people look for products that have a similar look and feel to the overall design of their space so that storage solutions are aligned with their preferred style.
 Solutions that are aesthetically pleasing are more likely to be appreciated and used.”